Prakash4844/Hugo_Pages_Generator/README.md

 This is just a program I made during learning Python GUI, Don't expect it to be perfect. it uses python CustomTkinter module, which is a modified version of Tkinter module. and HUGO CLI to generate pages.

+### Features:
+- Generate 100's of Page in Seconds.
+- Custom Path option for better management.
+- Major Locale Support.
+- Custom file name or file count option.
+- Automatic Handling of INDEX.md and _INDEX.md for leaf bundle.

 ### Here's UI Screenshot

 ![UI Screenshot](Screenshots/UI.png)